Updated on November 4, 2025

 Horse Riding near Melbourne in the Dandenong Ranges

-Some excellent riding trails can be found near Melbourne in the Dandenong Ranges.
+Some excellent horse riding trails can be found near Melbourne, up in the Dandenong Ranges.

-There is one local trail riding centre, Alan Smallacobe Trail Riding Centre, and a number of trails that private horse owners can use.
+There is one local trail riding centre, the Alan Smallacombe Trail Riding Centre, as well as trails that private horse owners can use.

 Horse Riding Trails in the Dandenongs

-Parks Victoria used to have a pdf map to download of the trails that horse riders could use.
-This has gone completely from their website it seems.
-Why, we don’t know.
+Parks Victoria used to have a PDF map available for download of the trails that horse riders could use.
+It appears to have been completely removed from their website.

 Parking for horse floats

-Parking in the overflow parking by the Silvan Dan on Silvan Road is one of the easiest places to start a ride.
+Parking in the overflow parking by the Silvan Dam on Silvan Road is one of the easiest places to start a ride.

 Where can you ride horses?

-• This page will have to updated when we can get more information to include the trails that were marked on the Parks Vic map.
+- This page will need to be updated when we can obtain more information to include the trails that were marked on the Parks Vic map.

-The Mathias Track area links to Valley Picnic Ground and a good trail along the Silvan Dam fence line.
-Olinda Creek Road has a track running alongside for a lot of the way and is a good way to connect with this area of the forest.
+The Mathias Track area is linked to Valley Picnic Ground and features a good trail along the Silvan Dam fence line.
+Olinda Creek Road features a track running alongside for most of its length and is a good way to connect with this area of the forest.

 Our Favourite Ride?